cscx1/LLMCheck/README.md

-# Open Nazca
+# Checkmate model

-Open-Nazca is a security scanner for AI-written source and manual code (e.g. code generated or edited by LLMs): pattern-based detection, taint analysis for reachability, and a verdict layer (Confirmed / Out-of-scope / Unverified).
+Checkmate model is a security scanner for AI-written source and manual code (e.g. code generated or edited by LLMs): pattern-based detection, taint analysis for reachability, and a verdict layer (Confirmed / Out-of-scope / Unverified).
 Optional LLM analysis and Snowflake storage.
 Reports in JSON, HTML, or Markdown.

 Run via CLI, web UI (Next.js + FastAPI), or Python API.